Welcome to CEU By Net! Do you need guidance to set up telehealth services for your behavioral health clients?

 Our Accrediting Organizations

-Overview: This online course is a step-by-step 'how-to' guide for providing telemental health treatment in Mental Health and SUD programs, through remote Video Teleconferencing.
-Remote interaction between clients and your program or practice providers in this course is accomplished through mobile devices including tablets and smartphones, computers, and/or video cameras.
+This research-based online course is a 'how-to' guide for providing telemental health treatment in Mental Health and SUD programs, through remote Video Teleconferencing.
+Remote interaction between clients and their mental health or addiction treatment providers is accomplished through mobile devices including tablets and smartphones, computers, and/or video cameras.

-This course explains why Evidence Based Practices (EBPs) in conjunction with home-based Clinical Video Teleconferencing (CVT) are as effective as - and sometimes more effective than - in-person, in-office treatment of PTSD in Veterans and those with anxiety disorders.
+This course explains why Evidence-Based Practices (EBPs) in conjunction with home-based Clinical Video Teleconferencing (CVT) are as effective as—and sometimes more effective than—in-person, in-office treatment of PTSD in post-deployment Veteran populations.
+Effectiveness is also empirically demonstrated for individuals with anxiety disorders, those living in tribal reservations and rural areas, and for situational trauma.

 Authors and Publishers